Invosy - More cashflow

 Budget and channels

 Before you can start implementing your marketing plan, you need to set a budget.
-The budget can include, for example, paid advertising, a domain name, and necessary software.
+The budget may include paid advertising, a domain name and the necessary software.

 Tips for creating and using a marketing budget:

-1. Determine your customer's purchasing journey – how do they find you?
+1. Find out your customer's buying path, how will they find you?

 2. Keep your budget in line with your goals

-When creating a budget, think about the channels where you want to reach your target group.
-Once you have chosen the channels (e.g., social media), it's time to produce content that informs about the products or services you offer and generates leads (i.e., reaches new buyers interested in your product or service).
+When you're setting your budget, think about the channels you want to use to reach your target audience.
+Once you've chosen the channels (e.g. social media), it's time to produce content about the products you offer and generate leads (i.e. reach new buyers interested in the product).
 Remember, it's important to be able to measure the effectiveness of your advertising.

-It's wise to start marketing with a small budget.
-Over time, you will see what works and what doesn't, and based on this, you can adjust both the budget and the marketing content.
+It's a good idea to start marketing with a small budget.
+Over time, you'll find out what works and what doesn't, and you can adjust both the budget and the content of your marketing on that basis.

 Marketing plan

-When you know what, how, and to whom you sell your product or service, it's time to create a marketing plan.
-This plan helps you stay on track with the organization, implementation, and monitoring of your marketing efforts, making your work easier – a ready-made plan is easy to follow.
+Once you know what, how and to whom you are selling your product, it's time to draw up a marketing plan to help you stay on top of organising, implementing and monitoring your marketing, while making it easier for you to do it yourself - a ready-made plan is easy to follow.

-The SMART method helps you set achievable, realistic goals for yourself and your business, keeping you motivated in your work!
+The SMART method helps you set achievable, realistic goals for yourself and your business.
+These will help you stay motivated at work!

 • Specific

-Define exactly what you want to achieve (e.g., a certain number of new customers).
+Define exactly what you want to achieve (for example, a certain number of new customers).

 • Measurable

-Set measurable milestones to track your progress (e.g., income earned from light entrepreneuring).
+Set measurable milestones to track your progress (e.g. salary earned from light work)

 • Achievable

-Realistic goals maintain motivation.
-Ask yourself: How can I achieve my goal?
-How realistic is my goal considering my limitations (e.g., the amount of time available for work)?
+Achievable goals keep you motivated.
+Ask yourself: how can I reach my goal?
+How realistic is my goal, given my constraints (e.g. the amount of time I have to work)?

 • Relevant

-Ensure your goals are genuinely important to you.
-Ask yourself: Does this goal feel worth my time?
-Is the goal achievable?
+Make sure your goals are really important to you.
+Ask yourself: does it feel worth your time?
+Is it achievable?

 • Time-bound

 Setting deadlines makes it easier to achieve your goals and work towards them.
-Ask yourself: What can I do today, in six weeks, or in six months?
+Ask yourself: what can I do today, in six weeks or six months?